Skip to content

 FieldRequiredTypeDescriptionExample

-cyclicFalseBOOLEANMark the protein as cyclic.false
+cyclicFalseBOOLEANSet true if the protein is cyclic.false

 Outputs